cucumber/docs/content/docs/community/get-in-touch.md

 # Stack Overflow

 Many people use the [`cucumber`](https://stackoverflow.com/questions/tagged/cucumber) and [`bdd`](https://stackoverflow.com/questions/tagged/bdd) tags on Stack Overflow to ask or answer questions about Cucumber.

-# SmartBear Community Forums

-The [Cucumber Forum](https://community.smartbear.com/t5/Cucumber-Open/bd-p/CucumberOS) on SmartBear's community forums is a good place to share your knowledge with others and hang out with other users from SmartBear's ecosystem.